MicrosoftDocs/azure-management-docs/articles/container-registry/container-registry-configure-conditional-access.md

 Create a Conditional Access policy and assign your test group of users as follows:

-   1. Sign in to the [Azure portal](https://portal.azure.com) by using an account with *global administrator* permissions.
+   1. Sign in to the [Azure portal](https://portal.azure.com) by using an account with *Conditional Access Administrator* permissions.

    1. Search for and select **Microsoft Entra ID**.
 Then select **Security** from the menu on the left-hand side.